-Top 10 Things ACP Advocacy and Policy Development Did in 2013 to Improve Your Practice Environment and Enable You to Provide High Quality Care
+Top 10 Things ACP Advocacy and Policy Development Did in 2013 to Make Your Practice and Professional Life Better

 Because of ACP advocacy and policy development efforts, working with other allied organizations: